Another cool idea on @drmaciver’s blog:

 - ADDED: Want a card to come up more often?
 Include multiple copies of it!

 David says he likes the randomness.
 I’m still thinking about whether I prefer a non-random version like Mark Forster’s system.
-(One might think I have a randomness fetish with all the systems I’ve come up with that the employ it – stochastic payments, this other forum post today, TagTime, Expectorant – but in all those cases the randomness achieves something specific.
+(One might think I have a randomness fetish with all the systems I’ve come up with that employ it – stochastic payments, this other forum post today, TagTime, Expectorant – but in all those cases the randomness achieves something specific.
 All else equal I prefer determinism.)